Our Vision, Purpose and Values

 Copies of the plan are available in one of three ways:

-Wasatch County Planning Commission is a seven member citizen board and two associate members.
+Wasatch County Planning Commission is a five-member citizen board and two associate members.
 The County Council appoints the members after receiving recommendations from the County Manager.
-Associate members serve temporarily on the Commission when any appointed member is temporarily unable to act due to absence from the County, illness, interest in a case before the Commission or any other cause.
+Associate members serve temporarily on the Commission when any appointed member temporarily cannot act due to absence from the County, illness, interest in a case before the Commission, or any other cause.
 The Commission meets on the 2nd Thursday of each month or as needed.
-The Planning Department acts as staff to the Planning Commission by providing staff reports, making presentations and setting up meetings.
+The Planning Department acts as staff to the Planning Commission by providing staff reports, making presentations, and setting up meetings.

-Zoning Enforcement - Zoning enforcement works with citizens to resolve issues which impact Wasatch County’s quality of life, including complaints concerning violation of zoning ordinance.
-Zoning enforcement operates on a complaint-driven basis, which means that we must partner with neighbors and other concern groups to resolve code violations.
+Zoning enforcement works with citizens to resolve issues which impact Wasatch County’s quality of life, including complaints concerning violation of zoning ordinance.
+Zoning enforcement operates on a complaint-driven basis, which means that we must partner with neighbors and other concerned groups to resolve code violations.
 Our goal is to help neighbors resolve problems while dealing with these violations.
 If you have a zoning violation complaint, fill out the form below and email it to email@example.com.